zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/HAVING clause.md

 # HAVING clause {#concept_zgy_5kb_wdb .concept}

-HAVING clauses can be used because the Where keyword of MaxCompute SQL cannot be used together with aggregate functions.
+HAVING clauses are used because the Where keyword of MaxCompute SQL cannot be used together with aggregate functions.

 **Function definition:**